prismmodelchecker/prism-api/README.md

 The script also takes care of an issue with recent Macs where ``DYLD_LIBRARY_PATH`` is not read when the ``java`` binary is a symlink.

+## Versioning

+The `prism-api` repo is generally kept in synch with the master branch of the main `prism` repo in terms of any changes made to the API.
+If you want to roll back to an old version of PRISM, you can, for example, do:

+* ``git checkout v4.5``

+after each of the `git clone` instructions above.
+This switches to the `v4.5` release of PRISM and to a matching branch on `prism-api`, which should be the latest version known to work with that release.